 Q. Can I wear the same Raptors jersey from last year, if it still fits?

-A. NO. For 2020 Raptors Football will be coming out with NEW jersey's!
+A. Yes.
+For 2021 Raptors Football will be using the same jersey's from the 2020 season!
 Raptors Football uses the same jersey's for approximately TWO years, (2020/2021) meaning you won't have to reorder jersey's until the 2022 season (can be extended to a 3 year period).
-Raptors Football along with our partners at Eastbay will host fittings starting in early Spring/Summer.
+Raptors Football along with our partners at Eastbay will host fittings starting in early Spring/Summer for those that need a jersey.
 Stay tuned for club communications regarding the fitting dates!

 Q. What is Weigh-ins?
 When are they?

 A. The AYL has Mandatory Weigh-Ins.
 Typically they are in August, the 2nd or 3rd Saturday of the month.
 You will meet at the specified location as a team and the information is put on the "official" Roster.
 This is MANDATORY that each player attends weigh-ins.
 The AYL will not allow a player to play a game, if they have not been weighed-in.

 Q. We have heard talk about weight limits and or age limits, what is that all about?